 I rolled my eyes.
 "Of course not.
 We can have a rotating schedule, or something.
 Just text the team and tell them to meet up at my place.
 We have tons of planning to do."

 Even though I couldn't see him, I knew he was smiling.
 "Already on it."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, laraverneWrite a Review